w3c/wot-usecases/README.md

 ## Contributing

+** At the moment the Use Cases TF is defining the policy for the next WG charter, potential contributors are asked not to create pull requests with new contributions until the next charter period begins.
+Ideas can still be proposed, but the review and inclusion might be delayed.

 Please document new **use cases** in the [USE-CASES](USE-CASES) directory adopting the template [use-case-template.md](USE-CASES/use-case-template.md) (Markdown) or [use-case-template.html](USE-CASES/use-case-template.html) (HTML).
 The HTML template is the preferred form.

 Describe new **requirements** in the [REQUIREMENTS](REQUIREMENTS) directory using the template [requirements-template.md](REQUIREMENTS/requirements.md) (Markdown) or [requirements-template.html](REQUIREMENTS/requirements.html) (HTML).
 The HTML template is the preferred form.